-The Mental Health Research for Innovation Centre (M-RIC) in Liverpool is one of the MHM’s two demonstrator sites alongside the Midlands Translational Centre in Birmingham.
+The Mental Health Research for Innovation Centre (M-RIC) in Liverpool is one of two MH-TRC MHM demonstrator sites.

 Demonstrator Site Co-Directors